Salaries in Chicago, IL

 Average Salary: $60,565

 Mix, pour, and finish concrete.
 Work on construction sites.
-Companies like Walsh Construction and DPR Construction offer these jobs.
+Companies like Walsh Construction and DPR Construction hire for these roles.

 Find Concrete Laborer jobs in Chicago, IL